zulip/zulip/docs/contributing/gsoc-ideas.md

 design, 2 on our development tooling and automated testing infrastructure, and the remaining 4 on various other parts of the backend and core web app.

+**Please note that the project ideas described below have not yet been updated for GSoC 2022.**

 ### Full stack and web frontend focused projects